gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * The joining node and the Group Manager use an asymmetric proof-of-possession key to establish a secure communication channel.
 In this case, the Group Manager stores the proof-of-possession key conveyed in the Access Token as the public key of the joining node.

 * The joining node and the Group Manager use a symmetric proof-of-possession key to establish a secure communication channel.
-In this case, upon performing a join process with that Group Manager for the first time, the joining node specifies its own public key in the "client_cred" parameter of the join request targeting the join endpoint (see {{ssec-join-req}}).
+In this case, upon performing a join process with that Group Manager for the first time, the joining node specifies its own public key in the 'client_cred' parameter of the join request targeting the join endpoint (see {{ssec-join-req}}).

-Furthermore, as described in {{ssec-join-req}}, the joining node may have explicitly requested the Group Manager to retrieve the public keys of the current group members, i.e. through the "get_pub_keys" parameter in the join request.
-In this case, the Group Manager includes also such public keys in the "pub_keys" parameter of the join response (see {{ssec-join-resp}}).
+Furthermore, as described in {{ssec-join-req}}, the joining node may have explicitly requested the Group Manager to retrieve the public keys of the current group members, i.e. through the 'get_pub_keys' parameter in the join request.
+In this case, the Group Manager includes also such public keys in the 'pub_keys' parameter of the join response (see {{ssec-join-resp}}).

 Later on as a group member, the node may need to retrieve the public keys of other group members.
 A possible approach to do this through the Group Manager is described in Section 7 of {{I-D.palombini-ace-key-groupcomm}}.

-On the other hand, in case the Group Manager is not configured to store public keys of group members, the joining node provides the Group Manager with its own certificate in the "client_cred" parameter of the join request targeting the join endpoint (see {{ssec-join-req}}).
+On the other hand, in case the Group Manager is not configured to store public keys of group members, the joining node provides the Group Manager with its own certificate in the 'client_cred' parameter of the join request targeting the join endpoint (see {{ssec-join-req}}).
 Then, the Group Manager validates and handles the certificate, for instance as described in Appendix D.2 of {{I-D.ietf-core-oscore-groupcomm}}.

 # Security Considerations {#sec-security-considerations}